-- 2.1 The Council is committed to ensuring it achieves value for money from its third party procurement expenditure currently circa £170,000.00 per annum.
-It also recognises the value of using Procurement to support its wider cultural, social, economic and environmental objectives in a way that offers real long term benefits to the Community we serve and the people of Wales whilst balancing the issues of Value for Money. - 2.2 Our Programme for Procurement will be a living strategy which evolves overtime in order to adapt to our ever changing environment and developing procurement landscape.
+- 2.1 The Authority is committed to ensuring it achieves value for money from its third party procurement expenditure currently circa £170,000.00 per annum.
+It also recognises the value of using Procurement to support its wider cultural, social, economic and environmental objectives in a way that offers real long term benefits to the Community we serve and the people of Wales whilst balancing the issues of Value for Money. - 2.2 Our Programme for Procurement will be a living strategy which evolves over time in order to adapt to our ever changing environment and the developing Procurement landscape as a result of Brexit and the Welsh Government review of the National Procurement Service.